YarrowRen/YarrowRen.github.io/src/pages/about.en.md

   Awarded *Excellent Thesis*, *Volunteering Award*, and *New Student Honor*

 ### 💼 Work Experience

+- **NLP Algorithm Engineer @ ZUOYEBANG 📚**
+  Working as NLP Algorithm Engineer at Zuoyebang, focusing on applying NLP and machine learning techniques to improve product performance and exploring cutting-edge research in text generation, QA, and dialogue systems.

 - **Machine Learning Intern @ Tencent Lightspeed Studios 🐧**
   Participated in the implementation of AI projects, assisted with model development and optimization, engaged in internal collaboration and technical exploration, and enhanced understanding of machine learning engineering practices.